Image 1 of 4

 - Validation Requirements

-Contextual Planning Support in Dorset
+Design-Led Planning Advice in Dorset

 Dorset includes Dorchester, Weymouth, and Bridport.
 Known for coastal towns, heritage architecture, and rural villages, about 9.8% of the county is Green Belt, shaping development near urban edges.
 Planning focuses on sensitive residential, commercial, and extension projects.